Eryops1/phylogenetic_hotspots/README.md

-# Global hotspots of plant phylodiversity
+# Global hotspots of plant phylogenetic diversity

 ## Summary
 A global analysis of phylogenetic diversity focused on seed plants (Spermatophyta).
 The analyses capitalises